kaliveda-dev/testing/README.md

 # testing
-for testing different git workflows
+For testing different git workflows, because we don't understand

 ## First commit
 Made on the mainline upstream